Skip to Content Facebook Feature Image

 It’s been nearly six years since George Floyd was murdered by a Minneapolis police officer, but the scars from that killing remain raw.

-Floyd was killed just blocks from where an Immigration and Citizenship Enforcement officer shot and killed Renee Good, a 37-year-old American citizen, during a Jan.
+Floyd was killed just blocks from where an Immigration and Customs Enforcement officer shot and killed Renee Good, a 37-year-old American citizen, during a Jan.
 7 confrontation after she stopped to help neighbors during an enforcement operation.
 Federal officials say the officer fired in self-defense after Good “weaponized” her vehicle.
 City and state officials dismiss those explanations and point to multiple bystander videos of the confrontation.

 For Twin Cities residents, the crackdown can feel overwhelming.